magfest/Resource-mgmt-app/CONTRIBUTING.md

 ## AI Tools

 AI-assisted development tools (Copilot, Claude, etc.) are permitted.
 We expect contributors to **understand and own what they submit**.
 PRs should reflect thoughtful changes, not bulk-generated rewrites.
 If AI helped, that's fine.
 Just make sure the output makes sense for this codebase and you can explain what it does.

-## Questions?

-Open an issue or reach out to the maintainers.
-We're happy to help you get oriented.